Lusitanian Basin: Geologic history

-Structural history
+Structural geology

 The most significant faults and salt structures throughout the Lusitanian Basin trend north-northeast, parallel to the elongation of the shoreline.
 The faults that trend northeast to east-northeast are fewer in number.
 However, they are fairly substantial—for example, the Nazare Fault.
 The north-trending faults are concentrated mainly in the central part of the Lusitanian Basin.
 These faults are a part of in important structural trend within the Estremadura Trough which highlights the Oxfordian extension within the basin.
 West-northwest trending faults are scattered throughout the basin.
 Both thrust faults and normal faults are observed.
 The thrusting observed is resultant of the basement-attached inversion movements of the pre-existing normal faults during the Miocene.
 Most of the faults within the basin are fairly high-angle, with some shallowing with depth observed.
 There is always faulting beneath salt structures and it is speculated that the movement of the salt structures is caused by basement-influenced faulting.

-Divisions of Basin
+Characteristics

+Subdivisions

 Resultant of diapirism leading to the formation of salt pillows, the Lusitanian Basin can be divided into seven different sub-basins: